-Construction impacts to air quality are expected to extend beyond the construction corridor with slightly greater effects noted to the west of the road than to the east due to meteorological behaviour.
-Construction dust has a predicted maximum impact zone of approximately 520m from the western edge of the construction zone and approximately 470m from the eastern edge of the construction zone.
-Any potential sensitive receptors (such as dwellings) located within the construction dust impact zone would require the specified additional dust management controls so as to minimise impacts on amenity to minor
+Construction impacts to air quality are expected to extend beyond the construction corridor with slightly greater effects noted to the north of the road than to the south due to meteorological behaviour.
+Construction dust has a predicted maximum impact zone of 375m from the southern edge of the construction zone and 395m from the northern edge of the construction zone.
+Any potential sensitive receptors (such as dwellings) located within the construction dust impact zone would require the specified additional dust management controls to minimise impacts on amenity.
+Figure 15-2 shows the construction dust impact zone, within which further dust management controls would be required during the road construction.

 Residential and commercial premises are considered to be sensitive locations with regard to health and amenity impacts due to dust.
-The alignment and maximum construction footprint comes close to a number of potential sensitive receptors.
-Technical Appendix L tabulates the potential sensitive receptors which may potentially be within the construction dust impact zone for the proposed alignment.
+The maximum construction footprint comes close to a number of potential sensitive receptors.
+Technical Appendix L tabulates the potential sensitive receptors located within the construction dust impact zone for Option 1 and Option 2: